 - Set the URL to

 https://yoursite.com/assets/components/commerce_gatewayspack1/adyen_notifications.php, replacing yoursite.com with the actual URL.

 - Set the Method to "JSON"

 - Make sure the right merchant account(s) is/are enabled under "Merchant Accounts"

 - Under "Additional Settings", click the button to "Generate new HMAC key", and copy the generated key into your payment method in Commerce in the "Notifications HMAC Key" field.
 While you can enable various includes, those are not currently used by the gateway.

 - Under "Test Notifications", enable "Authorisation".
 That's the only notification we currently listen to.
 Click "Test Configuration" and the notifications should be accepted.

 By default, Notifications only log to

-commerce_gatewayspack1.adyen.handle_auth_in_notification and setting its value to 1 you can optionally allow the Gateway integration to use Notifications to trigger the order/transaction being marked as paid.
+commerce_gatewayspack1.adyen.handle_via_auth system setting to 1 to allow the Gateway integration to use Notifications to trigger the order/transaction being marked as paid.
 This does not currently trigger the

 \Commerce::EVENT_ORDER_PAYMENT_RECEIVED event because it bypasses the regular processing, which may mean certain modules do not work as expected when this setting is enabled.